-Hit and run accidents can be unique because it is often difficult to locate the responsible party.
+Hit and run accidents can be unique because it is often challenging to locate the responsible party.
 If your attorney has worked diligently with the police, but the driver who caused your injuries still hasn’t been found, your hope of recovering damages is not lost.

 Here in Texas, car insurance companies are required to offer uninsured motorist insurance to all drivers.
 If you elected to have this coverage, you could file an uninsured motorist claim to help recover compensation.

 While this coverage is handy, you may still want to consult with an attorney.
 Insurance companies may try to pressure you into accepting a settlement that is less than you deserve.
 An experienced attorney will understand what constitutes a fair settlement offer and will be able to negotiate with the insurance company until that number is reached.

 Negligent drivers can cause significant mental, emotional, and physical damage.
 They can also cause stress due to the high costs of medical care that may be associated with your injury.
 Worrying about how to pay for your medical bills should never be an issue if you are the victim of a hit-and-run accident with a negligent driver.
 Compensation is available in a variety of forms to ease your financial burden.
 Types of compensation available include:

 All drivers are considered to be legally aware of their duties to stop and provide care and to exchange information with other drivers after an accident.
 Even if the accident is unintentional, leaving the scene is an intentional decision and is deemed to be worthy of punitive damages in many cases.